 Canada’s native bees are divided into six families, which encompass the familiar bumblebees and mason bees along with the lesser-known carpenter, cuckoo, leafcutter, mining, plasterer, sweat bees and more.
-Honeybees themselves are not native to Canada, but were introduced centuries ago to provide us with honey.
+Honeybees themselves are not native to Canada but were introduced centuries ago to provide us with honey.

 “Honeybees we recognize because we have a visual image.
 Bumblebees we recognize.
 Many of the solitary bees – and the vast majority of the bees in Canada are solitary bees – don’t look like what we think of bees looking like.
 They’re much smaller,” Manson says.
 “And often they’re morphologically very different.
-They can look more like flies or wasps and so I think people just don’t recognize them as bees.”
+They can look more like flies or wasps, and so I think people just don’t recognize them as bees.”

 “And many of them are very non-descript,” Manson continues.
 “We have a very scientific way of describing huge groups of them as ‘little brown bees’ and ‘little black bees’ because they’re hard to tell apart without looking at them under a microscope.”

-“On a bee to bee basis – like if we talk about one honey bee to one native bee – it’s not uncommon for the native bee to do a better job,” she says.
+“On a bee-to-bee basis – like if we talk about one honey bee to one native bee – it’s not uncommon for the native bee to do a better job,” she says.
 “And we certainly see that some crops don’t do well without native bees.”

-Intriguingly, some plants require specific bee behaviors in order to be properly pollinated.
+Intriguingly, some plants require specific bee behaviours in order to be properly pollinated.
 Manson points to tomatoes, which she says are buzz pollinated, which means that their anthers must be shaken at a specific frequency in order for the pollen to come out.
 Because of this, it’s our native bumblebees that do the best job of pollinating them.

 It’s also not unusual for a specific plant species to co-evolve with a specific native bee species.
-Lincoln Best, a bee taxonomist at the University of Calgary, notes that when that happens the resulting adaptations can be critical to the survival of the bee.
+Lincoln Best, a bee taxonomist at the University of Calgary, notes that when that happens, the resulting adaptations can be critical to the survival of the bee.

-“Some of these specialist bees only collect pollen from one species of flower and their larvae’s physiology is often designed specifically to digest that particular type of pollen,” he says.
+“Some of these specialist bees only collect pollen from one species of flower, and their larvae’s physiology is often designed specifically to digest that particular type of pollen,” he says.
 “So it’s definitely possible that if we lose certain plants, we could lose certain bees.”

 Manson sums it up best.

-“Here’s what I can tell you: In most cases we don’t know, and that’s a little bit worrisome,” she says.
+“Here’s what I can tell you: In most cases, we don’t know, and that’s a little bit worrisome,” she says.
 “For the vast majority of species, we don’t have good enough baseline data to know how the populations are doing.”